Boarders/slick-blog/site/posts/stlc-semantics.md

 1. What, if any, is the intended or conventional _meaning_ of the language in question?
 2. What general class of mathematical or formal objects does the language seek to describe?

-Formal languages, in this sense, arguably first arose, with Frege's work and later that of Hilbert, Russell and Whitehead etc. Hilbert was the first to define a formal language like what we would know as first-order Peano arithhmetic.
+Formal languages, in this sense, arguably first arose with Frege's work and later that of Hilbert, Russell and Whitehead etc. Hilbert was the first to define a formal language legible as what we would today call first-order Peano arithmetic.

-For such a language, the intended model is, of course, the natural numbers; the language is precisely consructed intending to capture the essential logical principles for all arithmetical truths.
-The second question, that of the general class of models of first-order Peano airthmetic, seems to have been a later historical consideration.
+For such a language, the intended model is, of course, the natural numbers; the language is precisely constructed to capture the essential logical principles for all arithmetical truths.
+The second question, that of the general class of models of first-order Peano arithmetic seems to have been a later historical consideration.
 It was perhaps thought, though unstated, that such a language is _categorical_, that is to say: the language has a unique model up to (model) isomorphism.
-Later work of Gödel, and especially Skolem, emphasized the folly of this idea, typifying expressive first-order theories of arithemtic as necessarily giving rise to a panoply of non-standard models of arithmetic.
+Later work of Gödel, and especially Skolem, emphasized the folly of this idea, typifying expressive first-order theories of arithmetic as necessarily giving rise to a panoply of non-standard models of arithmetic.

-Whilst non-standard models in this case might strike us as especially peculiar -- models, for instance, which have some non-standard number with Gödel number equal to a Gödel sentence of the system -- they seem much more tame to contemplate when we change our perspective to a more modern algebraic one.
+Whilst non-standard models in this case might strike us as especially peculiar -- models, for instance, which have some non-standard number with Gödel number equal to a Gödel sentence of the system -- they seem much tamer to contemplate when we change our perspective to a more modern algebraic one.
 For instance, let us imagine a formal language for an algebraic theory -- let us say, the language of groups -- with the intended models of the theory precisely capturing the correct algebraic structures -- the class of all groups.
 An impressionistic version of such a formal language might be a kind of type theory with judgments of the following form:

 $$
    \x \ty \G , \y \ty \G  \vdash \x \cdot \y \ty \G